GustavoBastos04/GustavoBastos04/README.md

 ## 📫 How to reach me: gubasouza2004@gmail.com

 ## 🔭 I’m currently working on ...
 At NICE, I'm currently working as a Portfolio Solution Engineer Intern, focused on the Presales process.
-So I'm customizing scripts in an internal platform, answering RFPs, creating demonstrations for clients, generating technical proposals and creating quotes.
+So I'm customizing scripts in an internal platform, integrating functionalities with third-party systems APIs, answering RFPs, creating demonstrations for clients, generating technical proposals and creating quotes.

-## 🤔 I’m looking to collaborate on ...
-Data projects.
-I'm a data enthusiast looking to learn data analysis and data scientist skills.

 ## 🌱 I’m currently learning ...
-- Python for Data Analysis (numpy, pandas);
+- Neural Networks;
-- Power BI
+- Distributed Systems;
+- Database consulting optimization.

 ## 😄 Pronouns: he/him